kirubarajan/cis700-8_hw2/README.md

 ```

 ### Future Steps
-Some future steps would be to improve coreference resolution by including the current outputted text (notions of state) as context in order to resolve the use's command.
+Some future steps would be to improve coreference resolution by including the current outputted text (notion of state) as context in order to resolve the use's command.